 In this ongoing series about Preservation, Conservation, Experimentation, I'd like to make a recommendation for all artists and makers - design for repair.

 Through the "school of hard knocks," I've also found it far better to anticipate the possibility of damage and not just ignore the possibility.

-From the beginning and during your construction, consider how your art work or craft can be repaired.
-I design my work to be disassembled, and keep the instructions and assembly methods in my sketch books.
+From the beginning and during your construction, consider how your artwork or craft can be repaired.
+I design my work to be disassembled and keep the instructions and assembly methods in my sketchbooks.
 Not that I want to repair my work, but when damages do happen, it won't be a total loss.
-I would rather repair my work myself, instead of letting someone else to try to figure it out.
+I would rather repair my work myself, instead of letting someone else try to figure it out.
 I am the expert on my own work.
 No one can repair it as well as I can.

 Keep your records for the materials used or possibly spare parts.
-Your Inventory Records might include the brand of paint, or significant colors, patina or glazes.
+Your Inventory Records might include the brand of paint, significant colors, patina, or glazes.
 Anything that you might need to know about a particular piece or group of work.

-I charge for repair.
-Since I do silver repair and restoration, I charge my going rate of $85 an hour.
+I charge for the repair.
+Since I do silver repair and restoration, I charge the same hourly rate.
 Insurance companies are glad that someone will repair the work, as compared to compensating the owner for the entire artwork.

 The document Claims for Damaged Work in the Professional Guidelines will help you with a successful claim if your work is ever damaged.